mhaack/halloween-pumpkin-fire/readme.md

 * ESP8266 (Wemos D1 mini, Nodemcu) or ESP32
 * SSD1306 display
 * 1-3 PIR motion sensors
-* Servo motor
+* Strong servo motor
 * Prototyping board
 * male & female pin headers
 * USB cable and power supply

 The display is not really needed for this project, it is just used for fun to display some little animation and information which of the motion sensors triggered the fire.

-As usual I got the most parts from [Aliexpress](https://www.aliexpress.com) but all the parts should be available via ebay or amazon.com as well.
-A full list of all the materials and tools to be build this projects can be found on Hackster.io.
+As usual I got the most parts from [Aliexpress](https://www.aliexpress.com) but all the parts should be available via other sources like ebay or amazon.com as well.
+A full list of all the materials and tools needed to be build this projects can be found on Hackster.io.

 ## Building the circuit

 The electronics part is not that complex.
-Wire the servo, PIR motion sensor and display to the ESP8266 board and done.
+Wire the servo, PIR motion sensor(s) and display to the ESP8266 board and done.

 Wemos D1 mini | SSD1306 display | PIR Sensor  | Servo
 ------------- | --------------- | ----------- | -----